Improper Service of Process

 Serving the Wrong Person or Entity

 This may happen when the process server mistakes the identity of the recipient for someone with a similar name or delivers the documents to an outdated address.
-Service to the wrong person provides the defendant with a legal ground to contest the service, leading to delay in court proceedings or even case dismissal.
+Service to the wrong person provides the defendant with a legal ground to contest the service, leading to a delay in court proceedings or even case dismissal.

-Hence, it’s crucial to research and ascertain the recipient’s identity and address as serving the wrong person gives the defendant a legal ground to contest the service process.
+Hence, it’s crucial to research and ascertain the recipient’s identity and address, as serving the wrong person gives the defendant a legal ground to contest the service process.

 Failure to Serve Within Required Timeframes